CS126SP20/final-project-rrshen/DEVELOPMENT.md

     - Wrote a README file with a GIF
         - TO DO:
             - [x] Finish Bird() class
-            - [ ] Create different birds
+            - [x] Create different birds
-                - *Or remove the relevant functions in bird.h*
+                - I created different birds, but their flight paths are all the same for now.
             - [x] Add `q` as a quit button
             - [x] Add `n` as a new game button?